-- (a) a current and valid BIR-certified true copy of the tax exemption certificate, ruling or opinion issued by the BIR and addressed to the relevant applicant or Bondholder, confirming its exemption or preferential rate, as required under BIR Revenue Memorandum Circular No. 8-2014 including any clarification, supplement or amendment thereto; - (b) with respect to tax treaty relief, Application Form for Treaty Purposes (BIR Form 0901) and Tax Residency Certificate ("TRC") duly issued by the foreign tax authority, and the relevant provision of the applicable tax treaty, authenticated copy of the non-resident Bondholder's Articles/ Memorandum of Incorporation/ Association, Trust Agreement, or equivalent document confirming its establishment or incorporation, with an English translation thereof if in foreign language,, and such other documentary requirements enumerated in BIR Revenue Memorandum Order ("RMO") No. 14-2021 in relation to BIR RMC Nos.
-77-2021 and 20-2022; - an original of the duly notarized undertaking executed by (1) the corporate secretary or any authorized representative of such applicant or Bondholder, who has personal knowledge of the exemption based on his official functions, if the Applicant purchases, or the Bondholder holds, the Offer Bonds for its account; or (2) the trust officer, if the applicant is a universal bank authorized under Philippine law to perform trust and fiduciary functions and purchase the Offer Bonds pursuant to its management of tax-exempt entities (i.e., Employee Retirement Fund, etc.), declaring and warranting such entity's tax-exempt status or preferential rate entitlement, undertaking to immediately notify the Issuer and the Registrar and the Paying Agent of any suspension, revocation, amendment or invalidation (in whole or in part) or revocation of the tax exemption certificate, certificate, ruling or opinion issued by the BIR, executed using the prescribed form under the Registry and Paying Agency Agreement, with a declaration and warranty of its tax exempt status or entitlement to a preferential tax rate, and agreeing to indemnify and hold the Issuer, the Registrar and Paying Agent free and harmless against any claims, actions, suits, and liabilities resulting from the non-withholding or incorrect withholding of the required tax; and - (d) such other documentary requirements as may be required under the applicable regulations of the relevant taxing or other authorities, which, for purposes of claiming tax treaty withholding rate benefits, shall include evidence of the applicability of a tax treaty and consularized proof of the Bondholder's legal domicile in the relevant treaty state, and confirmation acceptable to the Issuer that the Bondholder is not doing business in the Philippines; provided that the Issuer shall have the exclusive discretion to decide whether the documents submitted are sufficient for purposes of applying the exemption or the reduced rate being claimed by the Bondholder on the interest payments to such Bondholder.
+- (a) a current and valid BIR-certified true copy of the tax exemption certificate, ruling or opinion issued by the BIR and addressed to the relevant applicant or Bondholder, confirming its exemption or entitlement to the preferential rate, as required under BIR Revenue Memorandum Circular No. 8-2014 including any clarification, supplement or amendment thereto; - (b) with respect to tax treaty relief, Application Form for Treaty Purposes (BIR Form 0901-I) and Tax Residency Certificate ("TRC") duly issued by the foreign tax authority relevant to the period in which the income was earned, and the relevant provision of the applicable tax treaty as required under BIR Revenue Memorandum Order No. 14-2021, in relation to BIR Revenue Memorandum Circular Nos.
+77-2021 and 20-2022 and (i) one (1) original of the duly notarized and consularized, if executed outside of the Philippines, Special Power of Attorney executed by the Bondholder in favor of its authorized representative (if the Application Form for Treaty Purposes is accomplished by an authorized representative); (ii) one (1) authenticated copy of the nonresident Bondholder's Articles or Memorandum of Incorporation / Association, trust agreement, or equivalent document copy confirming its establishment or incorporation, with an English translation thereof if in foreign language; (iii) one (1) original of the Certificate of Non-Registration of Company duly issued by the SEC; and (iv) confirmation acceptable to the Issuer that the Bondholder is not doing business in the Philippines to support the applicability of a tax treaty relief; - (c) an original of the duly notarized undertaking executed by (1) the corporate secretary or any authorized representative of such applicant or Bondholder, who has personal knowledge of the exemption based on his official functions, if the Applicant purchases, or the Bondholder holds, the Offer Bonds for its account; or (2) the trust officer, if the applicant is a universal bank authorized under Philippine law to perform trust and fiduciary functions and purchase the Offer Bonds pursuant to its management of tax-exempt entities (i.e., Employee Retirement Fund, etc.), declaring and warranting such entity's tax-exempt status or preferential rate entitlement, undertaking to immediately notify the Issuer and the Registrar and the Paying Agent of any suspension, revocation, amendment or invalidation (in whole or in part) or revocation of the tax exemption certificate, certificate, ruling or opinion issued by the BIR, executed using the prescribed form under the Registry and Paying Agency Agreement, with a declaration and warranty of its tax exempt status or entitlement to a preferential tax rate, and agreeing to indemnify and hold the Issuer, the Registrar and Paying Agent free and harmless against any claims, actions, suits, and liabilities resulting from the non-withholding or incorrect withholding of the required tax; and

+(d) such other documentary requirements as may be required under the applicable regulations of the relevant taxing or other authorities, which, for purposes of claiming tax treaty withholding rate benefits, shall include evidence of the applicability of a tax treaty and consularized proof of the Bondholder's legal domicile in the relevant treaty state, and confirmation acceptable to the Issuer that the Bondholder is not doing business in the Philippines; provided that the Issuer shall have the exclusive discretion to decide whether the documents submitted are sufficient for purposes of applying the exemption or the reduced rate being claimed by the Bondholder on the interest payments to such Bondholder.